Nikara4/WebDevPortfolio/README.md

 There are no JavaScript features in the project at the moment, but I intend to expand it it the future.

 ## Status
 Project is: in progress.

 I have finished a basic code with the structure and CSS styles.
 The following were added:
-* Profile description
+* Profile description,
-* My CV section - a subpage consisting of my resume information
+* My CV section - a subpage consisting of my resume information,
-* Working links in menu
+* Working links in menu.

+Update 08/05/2021: cosmetic changes were made to html and css files in order to improve the design.
+The resolution 1366px needs changing for desktop wiev.

 The following are not completed:
-* Projects information, when other projects are finished
+* Projects information, when other projects are finished,
-* Backend system to the contact section allowing to send messages
+* Backend system to the contact section allowing to send messages.

 ## Inspiration
 This project is based on a final excercise from the course: Web developer od podstaw w 15 dni - [Samuraj Programowania](https://websamuraj.pl/)